Downtown & City Parking Information

 - Parking Lot: 800-900 block of Sophia Street, end of George Street, restricted to City residents Mon.-Fri., 5AM-8AM.

 - Parking Lot: 600 block of Sophia Street, between Sophia Street and the river, directly across the street from the Sophia Street Parking Garage) restricted to City residents Mon.- Fri., 5AM-8AM.
+This lot is currently under maintenance and will be re-opened 2021.

 - Paid Parking Garage: Intersection of Sophia Street and Wolfe Street (Entrance on Wolfe Street).
 First 4 hours are free. $1 each additional hour.
 Maximum day $8.